-Slate Digital offers an affordable and great sounding IR pack that's filled with hardware emulations of some of the finest reverbs out there.
-They have partnered with LiquidSonics to provide digital recreations of such classics as the Lexicon 480L, Bricasti M7 and EMT 250 to name a few.
+Slate Digital offers an affordable and excellent-sounding IR pack that’s filled with hardware emulations of some of the finest reverbs out there.
+They have partnered with LiquidSonics to provide digital recreations of such classics as the Lexicon 480L, Bricasti M7 and EMT 250, to name a few.

-Who Should Use This: Slate Digital work by subscription only but the $19 price tag gives you access to their entire plugin catalog.
-Looks like a no brainer to me whether you’re a mixer or need a great collection of plugins as a producer on the go.
+Who Should Use This: Slate Digital works by subscription only, but the $19 price tag gives you access to their entire plugin catalogue.
+Whether you’re a mixer or a producer on the go who needs a great collection of plugins, this one is a no-brainer.

 8. Softube TSAR-1R

-Who Should Use This: If you're a producer or creator that wants to push new sonic boundaries and move away from the “good old days” and offer up new, innovative tones, this is the toy for you!
+Who Should Use This: If you’re a producer or creator that wants to push new sonic boundaries and move away from the “good old days,” to offer up new, innovative tones, this is the toy for you!

 9. Exponential Audio PhoenixVerb

-Who Should Use This: If you want your production to sound like 2019, grab this one!
+Who Should Use This: If you want your production to sound up-to-date, grab this one!

 10. Waves Abbey Road Plate

-Waves has been a pioneer in the pro audio plugin game since the very beginning and this is one of their finest reverbs.
-This plugin is fantastic if you're looking for an authentic sounding plate, in fact, they offer 4 different plate selectors!
-Stay away if versatility is what you're after.
-This plugin is a one trick pony in that it's purely an emulation of the classic EMT 140 plate reverb.
+Waves have been pioneers in the pro audio plugin game since the very beginning, and this is one of their finest reverbs.
+This plugin is fantastic if you’re looking for an authentic-sounding plate.
+In fact, they offer four different plate selectors!
+Stay away if versatility is what you’re after – this plugin is a one-trick pony in that it’s purely an emulation of the classic EMT 140 plate reverb.

 Who Should Use This: Ideal for producers looking for that classic plate sound.

-Any of these plugins will help elevate your spatial game.
-They are the best sounding digital reverbs on the market.
-Like anything else, do your homework.
-Download the demos.
-See what tickles your ear.
+Any of these plugins will help elevate your spatial game – they are the best sounding digital reverbs on the market.
+Like anything else, do your homework, download the demos, and see what tickles your ear.
 They all have a different character and need to be used in the right circumstance.
-My favourites are based on my personal taste and requirements.
-I own most of these and have tried them all.
-You can never have enough reverb options when it comes time to work on a mix, so start your research and welcome to the wonderful world of reverberation.
+Our favourites are based on personal tastes and requirements.
+But you can never have enough reverb options when it comes time to work on a mix, so start your research and welcome to the wonderful world of reverberation!